isomerpages/moe-boonlaygardenpri/_announcements/Announcements.md

 Let's take some time to read about the important and exciting programmes that are happening in Term 1 in the Principal's Letter posted on PG.

-#### YELLOW FLAME AWARDS 2023
-We're thrilled to announce two significant achievements for our school.
-Firstly, we proudly received the Yellow Flame Award in the Singapore Environment Council's School Green Awards (SGA).
-Additionally, we are honored to be recognized as one of the Top 50 CIB Gardens in the Educational Institutions category by NParks

 #### COMMENDATION AWARD FOR PRIMARY MATHEMATICS PROJECT COMPETITION 2023
 ![](/images/math%20competition1.jpg)